Ozzie Albies Player Props: Braves vs. Padres

 Ozzie Albies At The Plate

-- Albies is hitting .262 with a double, three home runs and two walks.
+- Albies is hitting .250 with a double, three home runs and three walks.

-- Albies has reached base via a hit in 13 games this season (of 16 played), and had multiple hits in three of those games.
+- In 76.5% of his 17 games this season, Albies has picked up at least one hit.
+He's also had three multi-hit games.

-- In 37.5% of his games this year, Albies has tallied at least one RBI.
-In three of those games (18.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In six games this year (35.3%), Albies has picked up an RBI, and in three of those games (17.6%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- In five of 16 games this year, he has scored, including multiple runs once.
+- He has scored at least once five times this season (29.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.